Emtricitabine/Tenofovir disoproxil Krka

 Pharmacotherapeutic Group: Antivirals for systemic use

-Treatment of HIV-1 infection: Emtricitabine/tenofovir disoproxil Krka is indicated in antiretroviral combination therapy for the treatment of HIV-1 infected adults.
+Emtricitabine/tenofovir disoproxil Krka is indicated in antiretroviral combination therapy for the treatment of HIV-1 infected adults.

-Pre-exposure prophylaxis (PrEP): Emtricitabine/Tenofovir disoproxil Krka is indicated in combination with safer sex practices for pre-exposure prophylaxis to reduce the risk of sexually acquired HIV-1 infection in adults at high risk.
+Emtricitabine/Tenofovir disoproxil Krka is indicated in combination with safer sex practices for pre-exposure prophylaxis to reduce the risk of sexually acquired HIV-1 infection in adults at high risk.

 What is Emtricitabine/Tenofovir disoproxil Krka and what is it used for?

-Emtricitabine/Tenofovir disoproxil Krka is an antiviral medicine that is used in combination with at least one other antiviral medicine to treat adults infected with human immunodeficiency virus type 1 (HIV-1), a virus that causes acquired immune deficiency syndrome (AIDS).
+Emtricitabine/Tenofovir disoproxil Krka is an antiviral medicine that is used in combination with at least one other antiviral medicine to treat adults infected with human immunodeficiency virus type 1 (HIV‑1), a virus that causes acquired immune deficiency syndrome (AIDS).
+In addition, it may be used from the age of 12 years in adolescents with HIV that is resistant to first-line treatments or who cannot take them because of side effects.

 Emtricitabine/Tenofovir disoproxil Krka is also used to help prevent sexually transmitted HIV-1 infection in adults who are at high risk of being infected (‘pre-exposure prophylaxis’).
 It should be used in combination with safer sex practices, such as use of condoms.

 Emtricitabine/Tenofovir disoproxil Krka contains two active substances, emtricitabine and tenofovir disoproxil.
 It is a ‘generic medicine’.
-This means that contains the same active substances and works in the same way as a ‘reference medicine’ already authorised in the European Union (EU) called Truvada.
+This means that it contains the same active substances and works in the same way as a ‘reference medicine’ already authorised in the European Union (EU) called Truvada.

 How is Emtricitabine/Tenofovir disoproxil Krka used?